 #3 News-based based trading strategy

 Next, a news-based algorithmic trading system can be a good option for more adrenalin loving traders.
-In this strategy, a trading system is essentially connected to news wires.
-Actual data is compared to the market consensus or previous data.
-Afterward, depending on the results, trading signals are generated.
-This tradign strategy can bevery profitable but also involves a high risk possibility.
+In this strategy, it is important to connect a trading system to news wires.
+Accurate data is either compared to the market consensus or previous data.
+Afterward, trading signals are generated depending on the results.
+This trading strategy can be very profitable but also involves a high-risk possibility.

 #4 Market sentiment based trading system